 COVID-19 Virus Testing of Environmental Samples

 We are making our lab available to test environmental samples for the 2019-nCoV virus (a.k.a.
 SARS-Cov-2, COVID-19 virus) responsible for the COVID-19 disease.
+Check out our COVID-19 service page for updates.

 The CDC recently developed a panel of genetic marker to detect 2019-nCoV and we at Source Molecular are actively preparing to analyze environmental samples for the new tests.